 On that campus, and over top of its parking lot, an integrated system with more than 250 kW of solar PV modules for renewable energy generation, a 500 kW hr lithium-ion battery for energy storage and additional efficient energy management components that can ‘learn’ when to buy, sell or store energy using intelligent algorithms and IT communication protocols.

-Calling it “a game changing system” when accepting the Canadian Solar Industries Association (CanSIA) Energy Award for the Burnaby, BC project, Walter Buzzelli, Managing Director at Panasonic Eco Solutions Canada, said the award recognizes the fact that Panasonic was able to demonstrate its energy management technology can meet customers needs in an emerging market segment.
+Calling it “a game-changing system” when accepting the Canadian Solar Industries Association (CanSIA) Energy Award for the Burnaby, BC project, Walter Buzzelli, Managing Director at Panasonic Eco Solutions Canada, said the award recognizes the fact that Panasonic was able to demonstrate its energy management technology can meet customers needs in an emerging market segment.

-(The development, manufacture and sales of eco solutions and solar photovoltaic systems were up slightly as a business operation for Panasonic, as reported in its consolidated fiscal 2015 reports, but that’s still a relatively small percentage of its 7.7 billion yen or some $85 billion CDN annual sales.)
+(The development, manufacture, and sales of eco-solutions and solar photovoltaic systems were up slightly as a business operation for Panasonic, as reported in its consolidated fiscal 2015 reports, but that’s still a relatively small percentage of its 7.7 billion yen or some $85 billion CDN annual sales.)

 Panasonic Eco Solutions Canada also commissioned a pilot residential solar photovoltaic and energy storage system at a single home residence in Vaughan, ON.

-There, the system is powered by 10 kWh Panasonic lithium-ion batteries, connected to solar PV panels that in an installation, the panel-generated electricity can work in synergy with the battery via and hybrid AC/DC inverter to provide energy management, storage, security, and operational benefits.
+There, the system is powered by 10 kWh Panasonic lithium-ion batteries, connected to solar PV panels that in an installation, the panel-generated electricity can work in synergy with the battery via a hybrid AC/DC inverter to provide energy management, storage, security, and operational benefits.